 - Electronics and Microelectronics deal with integrated circuits, VSLI, transistors, lasers, consumer electronics, defense electronics, power electronics, and electronic materials.

 - Nanotechnology deals with the study of electric materials at the nanoscale level for applications such as solar cells and sensors.

 - Optical Engineering, developed jointly with the Department of Physic, prepares future engineers in such areas as quantum theory; coherent/incoherent polarized/non-polarized light; geometric, physical, and Fourier optics; holography; and image processing and acquisition.

 - Power Systems deals with generation, transmission, distribution and utilization of electric energy subject to safety, environmental and economic concerns.

 Cooperative Education Program

-The Cooperative Education Program allows students to alternate classroom study with a series of paid professional work experiences related to electrical and computer engineering.
+The Cooperative Education Program allows students to alternate classroom study with a series of paid professional work experiences related to electrical engineering.
 These experiences increase in complexity as the student's background increases.
 The program provides opportunity for pre-graduation experience in the profession, exploration of several career opportunities, money for education, an enriched degree and enhanced opportunities for employment following graduation.